soniacastrop/SegmentationSeminar/README.md

-### Master-Seminar: Segmenting everything, everywhere, all at once
-(TUM Chair of Computer Vision and Artificial Intelligence)
+### Master-Seminar: Segmenting everything, everywhere, all at once - TUM Chair of Computer Vision and Artificial Intelligence

 Reviewed 5 papers:
 - Point Transformer